jinhongchen/CSCI2270_FinalProject/README.md

 How to Run:
 Note - this project was tested on Geany 1.23.1
 Using Geany - start by loading the following files to a common directory and changing your command line location to that directory.
+There is a terminal tab in the bottom left of Geany that can be used to compile and run the program.

 Compile the project using command: g++ -std=c++11 Project.cpp HashTable.cpp

 The program can be run using:
 ./a.out uuid.txt